mm3509/b9122/1-guides/exam.md

 ### During the exam

+- Open the links in a NEW tab, otherwise you get disconnected from Proctorio.
+To do that, use right-click, then "Open in a new tab", or Command-click (on macOS) or Control-click (on Windows)

+- Do not submit the quiz until the very end, otherwise you get disconnected from Proctorio.

 - Do not use generative AI (penalty: 2x the points in the question).

 - Do not cheat.

+- Do not close your laptop lid, otherwise you disconnect Proctorio.

 - Other than logging into Canvas, do not use your phone nor tablet (penalty: 1 point).